PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 and filesystem cases plus architecture validation pass 83 tests; Ruff, diff, and AST-equivalence checks pass.
 No model conversion or inference was run.

+ExportedProgram's pure direct-Conv channel-first Add-target repair now lives with the other Torch-free transforms in `pytorch_source_rewrites.py`.
+It still requires a declared Conv block, recorded input channels, the exact Add/ReLU chain, and a nearby direct Conv consumer before changing a static target.
+Its function AST matches checkpoint `14dfd85` exactly.
+A positive rewrite and three unsafe no-op cases plus source-rewrite and architecture validation pass 110 tests; Ruff, diff, and AST-equivalence checks pass.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted